 Formation of artificially recharged groundwater

-The water flows through the aquifer for about four months after infiltration.
+The water flows through the aquifer for about three to four months after infiltration.
 During this time, the water quality of the infiltrated water begins to resemble natural groundwater.
 The artificial groundwater is then pumped up through thirteen production wells.